djndl1/CSNotes/cpp/templates.md

 ### Overloading

 1. A nontemplate function can coexist with a function template that has the same name and can be instantiated with the same type.
-All other factors being equal, the overload resolution process preferes the nontemplate over one generated from the template.
+All other factors being equal, the overload resolution process prefers the nontemplate over one generated from the template.
 If the template can generate a function with a better match, the template is selected.

 2. Multiple function templates with the same name can coexist: